cecillie/cecillie.fr/content/index.md

 ---
-title: "Cécile Ricordeau, Creative and Art direction, UI and UX design"
+title: Cécile Ricordeau, Creative and Art direction, UI and UX design
 date: 2019-04-10
-output: [html, json]
+output:
+- html
+- json

 ---
 Hey there, put yourself at ease, pick a drink, and let’s talk.